-The Tucson Metro Chamber has a number of rewarding opportunities for you to get involved in.
-You’ll not only grow personally and professionally when you serve on a committee or task force, you’ll make a lot of new friends and business associates and make a difference in our community.
+The Tucson Metro Chamber provides a number of rewarding opportunities for you to become involved.
+You will not only grow personally and professionally when you serve on a committee or task force, you will make many new friends and business associates while making a difference in our community.

-Tucson Metro Chamber programs rely on its investors to carry out the Chamber’s mission of leading and advocating for a successful community.
+Tucson Metro Chamber programs rely on investors like you to carry out the Chamber’s mission of leading and advocating for a successful community.
 There are three standing committees and a variety of task forces to support programs focused on economic expansion and advocacy.

 Chair: Berny Frenzer, Quarles & Brady LLP